Lakshay-Bansal/Pitch-Estimation/README.md

 1. main.py - The file to be run to obtain pitch.
 It calls the generate_Frames.py, voicedFrame.py, pitch.py
 in the sequence to perform pitch estimation.
 3. generate_Frames.py - It have a enframe() function defined in it which generates the frame for speech signal.
 It generate frame those depend upon winsize,hoplength and wintype provided.
 4. voicedFrame.py - This file have voiceSeg() function, which calculate the normalised frame energy plot.
-And also threshold the
+And also label the frame being voiced/unvoiced, decided by provided threshold value.
-5. pitch.py
+5. pitch.py - It have framePitch() function to calculate the pitch for voiced frame only.
+Plot the frame (if voiced one) and its autocorrelation function with marked peaks.
+Frame number to be plot is taken as a input from user.

 ##Contact at below mail address in case of query: